iBz-04/offeline/desktop/README.md

 ## Why Electron (short)
 - Familiar and widely used for web → desktop apps.
 - Mature ecosystem (packagers, builders, native modules, debugging tools).
-- Good fit because OmniBot's UI is already React/Next — easiest dev DX for reuse.
+- Good fit because Offeline's UI is already React/Next — easiest dev DX for reuse.
 ## Constraints discovered in the codebase
 - The project is a Next 14 app (server + client components).
 The UI, providers and hooks are React-based and live in `src/`.
 - Important pieces to reuse: `src/components/*`, `src/components/chat/*`, `src/hooks/*`, `src/lib/*`, and providers in `src/providers` (notably `web-llm-provider`).